 4. It’s soapy

-Lestoil contains, among other things, sodium tallate, which is a type of soap.
-This means that once the job is done, it must be rinsed out, washed off or otherwise removed to make sure the item being treated doesn’t retain a residue that will attract a new stain.
+Lestoil contains, among other things, sodium tallate (Tall Oil Acid), which is a type of soap.
+This means that once the job is done, it must be rinsed out, washed off, or otherwise removed to make sure the item being treated doesn’t retain a residue that will attract a new stain.
+Complete list of ingredients.

 5. Thick like syrup